Several Routes for Non-EU Citizens to Gain Residence in Cyprus

-A clean criminal record, issued by the authorities of the country of existing residence, needs to be provided upon submission of the application.
+A clean criminal record, issued by the authorities of the country of existing residence & country of origin (if different), needs to be provided upon submission of the application.

-Residence permits can also be issued to the investors’ spouse and all financially dependant children.
-The applicants’ parents may also be granted a permit.
+Residence permits can also be issued to the investors’ spouse and all financially dependent children.

 The Option of Cyprus Citizenship